petermr/CEVOpen/annotations_2022/README.md

 # Classification of Terpene Pathway

+**Download the CSV file** [Classification.of.30.fig.csv](https://github.com/petermr/CEVOpen/files/7976813/Classification.of.30.fig.csv)

 ## Purpose:

-To come to a confirmation that whether the extracted images on wikipathway page: https://gladstone-bioinformatics.shinyapps.io/shiny-terpeneplant/ from various papers, articles, journels etc. consistis of Terpene Pathway.
+To come to a confirmation that whether the extracted images on [wikipathway page](https://gladstone-bioinformatics.shinyapps.io/shiny-terpeneplant/) from various papers, articles, journels etc. consistis of Terpene Pathway.

 For this purpose we need various people with any background to annotate the CSV file and we will analyze the database and get the needed confirmation.